GoogleForCreators/web-stories-wp/docs/third-party-integration/dashboard/integration-layer-api/integration-layer.md

             - description: It shows the value to be shown to the user for certain links.
         - `isExternal`
             - type: `boolean`
-            - required:
+            - required: No
-            - description:
+            - description: Defines the link is external or not.
         - `trackingEvent`
             - type: `string`
-            - required:
+            - required: No
-            - description:
+            - description: defines tracking event for the link for google analytics.

 - `styleConstants`
     - type: `Object`